Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Theoretical properties

-\end{thm} The required sample size to achieve convergence to zero of the in-sample prediction error is $T> C\max\{s_0^{gr}\log(N), s_0 \log(s_0^{gr} g), s_0\log(T)\}$ for some positive constant $C$.
-In the grouped predictors example of Section \ref{sec:grouped_pred}, the norm in Theorem \ref{thm:1} is the inner product weighted by the Gram matrix $\bX'\bX$: that is, $\|\bX(\btheta - \btheta_0)\|_2^2$.
-Similarly, in the MIDAS example of Section \ref{sec:midas}, we have that:
+\end{thm} A similar result is obtained for the case with lagged values of the dependent variable among the covariates (see the Online Appendix A.7).
+The required sample size to achieve convergence to zero of the in-sample prediction error in Theorem \ref{thm:1} is $T> C\max\{s_0^{gr}\log(N), s_0 \log(s_0^{gr} g), s_0\log(T)\}$ for some positive constant $C$.
+In the grouped predictors example of Section \ref{sec:grouped_pred}, the norm in Theorem \ref{thm:1} is the inner product weighted by the Gram matrix $\bX'\bX$, that is $\|\bX(\btheta - \btheta_0)\|_2^2$.
+In the mixed-frequency example of Section \ref{sec:midas}, the norm is:

-In addition to the entire function $\varphi$, it is interesting to look at the coefficients of the approximation.
-For these coefficients, we provide a result on the parameter recovery of our procedure, \textit{i.e.} the consistency of the marginal posterior of $\btheta$.
-As discussed in \cite{bickel2009}, the parameter $\btheta$ is not estimable without a condition on $\mathbf{Z}$ because of its large dimension.
-In particular, it is well known from the literature (see \textit{e.g.} \citealp{Castillo2015}, and \citealp{Ning2020}) that if $\btheta$ is sparse, then local invertibility of the Gram matrix $\mathbf{Z}'\mathbf{Z}$ is sufficient for estimability of $\btheta$.
-We then introduce the smallest scaled bi-level sparse singular value. \begin{defi} For every $s, r>0$, the smallest scaled bi-level sparse singular value of dimension $(s,r)$ is defined as